Comeback-king Vikings set NFL rally record in win vs. Colts

 INJURY REPORT

-Colts: RB Jonathan Taylor (ankle) was hurt on a 13-yard reception that ended with a hard tackle as he tumbled out of bounds, his first touch.
+Colts: RB Jonathan Taylor (ankle) left the game on the opening drive after a hard tackle as he tumbled out of bounds.
 He missed three games with the injury earlier this season.

-Vikings: LT Christian Darrisaw returned from a three-game absence for a concussion but limped off twice in overtime with leg cramps.
-CB Patrick Peterson left with the same problem.
+Vikings: LT Christian Darrisaw returned from a three-game absence for a concussion.
+He limped off twice in overtime with leg cramps.
+CB Patrick Peterson left briefly with the same problem.

 UP NEXT